-The Pittsburgh Penguins Foundation will transform PPG Paints Arena into the “Greatest Show on Earth” on Tuesday, February 20, filling the arena with the sights and sounds of a traveling circus for its first-ever “Night of Assists” Charity Gala presented by Highmark.
+The Pittsburgh Penguins Foundation will travel back in time to the swing era this Valentine’s Day for the 2nd Annual “Night of Assists” charity gala presented by Highmark at PPG Paints Arena.
 All Penguins players, coaches and management will be on hand to take part in the organization’s signature charity event of the season.

 Following this year’s theme, “The Sweetheart Swing,” guests will enjoy big band tunes amidst dapper décor and a dance floor covering the ice of PPG Paints Arena.
 Penguins players will challenge guests to casino games including blackjack, roulette and craps.
 Players also will greet guests as they try their luck at a variety of games themed to Valentine’s Day.

 Pre-Sale Orders for ‘Welcome to Our Table’ Available Now Pittsburgh Penguins wives and girlfriends have created a special cookbook for charity – titled “Welcome to Our Table” – with pre-sale orders available now.
 Proceeds from sales of the cookbook, published in conjunction with the Pittsburgh Penguins Foundation, will support an… Read More

 Pittsburgh, PA – The Pittsburgh Penguins Foundation will recognize National Honor Society Seniors from more than 150 regional high schools by offering two complimentary tickets to select Penguins games during the 2018.19 season.
 The program, titled “WE ARE THE FUTURE” is designed as a thank-you to students for their commitment… Read More